 It was a trip of a slower pace.
 Where we are in camp early and where we sleep to the sound of the falling rain.

-It was a trip with a past partner.
+It was a trip with someone.

 And it was an enjoyable one.